mikaelsundell/photographic-dctls/README.md

 <img src="resources/dctl.jpg" width="100%" style="padding-bottom: 20px;" />

-This is a growing collection of DCTLs (DaVinci Color Transform Language) created to understand workflows with ARRI LogC3, Gen5 and Cineon in DaVinci Resolve.
-These DCTLs take a photographic approach to color correction and grading from log and film negatives, focusing on look adjustments and traditional print techniques rather than rigid technical processes.
-The project is continually updated to implement new insights and techniques.
+This collection of DCTL scripts is all about exploring and learning the math behind color science like ARRI LogC3, LogC4, ACES AP0, Gen5, and Cineon.
+It's a creative, photographic-inspired approach to color correction and grading, with a focus on look adjustments and classic print techniques rather than just sticking to technical workflows.
+The project is a work in progress, so new ideas and techniques will keep popping up.
+Some concepts are a bit experimental and may overlap with Resolve's built-in tools, and file names or structures might change along the way.

 Installation and utils
 ---------